antsalm/JRT-webserver/README.md

 6. ..Wait that the image is built.
 7. Adjust the port 8080 to something else, if you desire so on `docker-compose.yml`
 8. If you have reverse proxy, update the IP on `apache2/remoteip.conf`
-9. Navigate to `/docker/JRT-webserver/` Start the container with command `sudo docker compose up -d`
+9. Navigate to `/docker/JRT-webserver/` or the folder with `docker-compose.yml`.
+Start the container with command `sudo docker compose up -d`
 10. Navigate to `http://<pi-ip-address>:<port>/timing.html` (Note, there is no index.html on root, but I created one fancy example for you.)